davidpots/playsongnotes/_lessons/83 - G major with 2 fingers.md

 ## Normal ways to play G

 First, let's review the common voicings for the G-major chord, that you'll often see when learning guitar.
-One version is as follow, which can be played with a few different finger positions:
+Here's the typical way the G-major chord is taught, where you have 3 left-hand fingers fretted.
+This can be played with these two different finger positions:

     e –––3––– <== left pinky              e –––3––– <== left ring or pinky
     B –––0–––                             B –––0–––